 You can help to improve the health and wellbeing of people on a local, national or international scale by choosing one of the many public health jobs available to graduates

 Public health is about taking a broad view of society to improve wellbeing and prevent illness - in contrast to hospital doctors, GPs and nurses who primarily look after individual patients on a case-by-case basis.

 According to NHS Health Careers, there are three main areas of public health:

 - Health protection - working to prevent the outbreak of epidemics, plan responses to emergencies, or in food safety.

 - Health improvement - you might be involved in campaigns to encourage heathier eating, physical exercise, or to persuade people to quit smoking and drugs.

 - Healthcare public health - making sure that everyone has access to the high quality health services and medicines that they need, when they need them.

 What are the most important public health issues?

-COVID-19 has hugely increased our awareness of public health professionals as they have had to learn about the basic biology of a new disease and how to prevent it, for example by measures such as mask-wearing, social distancing and vaccine development.
+COVID-19 has hugely increased our awareness of the role of public health professionals as they have responded to a new disease and how to prevent it, for example by measures such as mask-wearing, social distancing and vaccine development.